CosHand: Controlling the World

 Results on Something-Somethingv2 dataset

-While CoSHAND is only trained on hands, it can generalize to robot arms for simple actions.
-For example, moving objects around, picking up objects, unfolding cloth, and sweeping granular particles.
+While CosHand is only trained on hands, it can generalize to robot arms for simple actions.
+For example, CosHand can predict reasonably the result of robotic actions including: moving objects around, picking up objects, unfolding cloth, and sweeping granular particles.

 Comparing Conditioning Methods